StarRocks/starrocks/docs/administration/Configuration.md

 - Unit: s
 - Default: 259200
 - Description: The duration to retain the history of collection tasks.
 The default value is 3 days.
-Unit: seconds.

 ##### statistic_collect_concurrency

 - Unit: -
 - Default: 3
 - Description: The maximum number of manual collection tasks that can run in parallel.
-The value defaults to 3, which means you can run a maximum of three manual collections tasks in parallel.
+The value defaults to 3, which means you can run a maximum of three manual collection tasks in parallel.
 If the value is exceeded, incoming tasks will be in the PENDING state, waiting to be scheduled.

 ##### enable_local_replica_selection

 - Unit: -
 - Default: FALSE
 - Description: Whether to select local replicas for queries.
 Local replicas reduce the network transmission cost.
 If this parameter is set to TRUE, the CBO preferentially selects tablet replicas on BEs that have the same IP address as the current FE.
-If this parameter is set to FALSE, both local replicas and non-local replicas can be selected.
+If this parameter is set to `FALSE`, both local replicas and non-local replicas can be selected.
 The default value is FALSE.

 ##### max_distribution_pruner_recursion_depth